 - Print physical item

-9. Use Virtual Browse at bottom of search results screen to browse books.
+9. Use the Virtual Browse at bottom of search results screen to browse books.

 10. If you need more help use the Omni Search Tips guide

 - Map resources @ CU Library (this link provides you with mapping tools and explanations re: types of maps)